chrisryan91/CheesyStore_PP5/README.md

 #### Create

-- Superusers can create products for the store through the Product Management link on the Navbar.
-This allows administrators to add new products into the shop.
-The product management link only appears to admins.
+- Superusers can add new products to the store via the "Product Management" link in the Navbar.
+This feature is only for administrators, allowing them to update the shop's inventory.
+The "Product Management" link is visible only to admins.

-- Registered users can add comments to each of the blog posts.
-New blog posts are created by administrators through the Django admin panel
+- Registered users have the ability to post comments on blog entries.
+Administrators can create new blog posts through the Django admin panel.

 #### Read

-- Any user of the website irrespective of registration status can see the new products, blog posts or comments posted once they have been published by the admin.
+- Any user of the website irrespective of registration status can see the new products, blog posts or comments posted once they have been approved and posted by the admin.

 #### Update

-- Once an administrator is logged in, a small edit button appears beneath the Product displayed on the Products page and Products Detail page.
-Once clicked, it brings up a new page with the ability to edit the products.
+- Administrators, once logged in, will see a small "edit" button beneath each product listing on the "Products" page and the "Product Detail" page.
+Clicking this button directs them to a page where they can modify the product details.
+Similarly, a comment can be edited by bringing up a seperate HTML page for editing a comment.

 #### Delete

-- Once an administrator is logged in, a small delete button appears beneath the Product displayed on the Products page and Products detail page.
-Once clicked, it brings up an Alert confirming the intent to delete the product.
+- Administrators, once logged in, will notice a small "delete" button beneath each product listing on the "Products" page and the "Product Detail" page.
+Clicking this button triggers a form with text beneath the button to confirm the deletion of the product.

-- Similarly, a small delete button appears for signed in users below the comments they may have written.
-If clicked, it will bring up an Alert confirming the intent to delete the product.
+- Similarly, registered users will see a "delete" button below their comments.
+Clicking this button triggers a form with text beneath the button to confirm the deletion of the comment.

 ### Authentication and Authorisation